Selati Line – Part 4

 There’s a Snake in the Grass Here Somewhere

-Abandoned but not lost forever, our Selati Line finds uses in spares and military action.
+Seven years later, abandoned, forgotten, but not gone forever, our Selati Line finds uses in spares and military action.
 Spares, in that during the Second Anglo-Boer War, a stratagem is derived upon by the British High Command, to interrupt trains between Pretoria and Delagoa Bayto by blow up a bridge, any bridge.
 At first, the bridge at Komatipoort was considered, this idea was quickly abandoned, due to high security there.
 Malelane became the next obvious choice, since that was the closest other bridge to the border and more easily reachable.

 This mission was to be undertaken by the British Guerrilla Secret Service corps of Steinaecker’s Horse under the intelligence arm of the Natal Commander Gen R H Buller.
 Known by the code name of ’S & Co’.
 (Steimaecker & Company).
 This was Lt.
 Baron Christiaan Ludwig Franz von Steinaecker and his detachment of horseman – as discovered in his secret service records.
 A German born in Berlin (1854-1917), who came from Prussia to South West Africa then on to Natal, becoming a British subject on 29 June 1897 and known as Francis, was appointed senior officer to this cavalry outfit.
-Steinaecker had, at that time, made his main camp in the Lebombo Range, at a place known as Nomahasha – to some Lomahasha – in Swaziland.
+Steinaecker had, at that time, made his main camp in the Lebombo Range, at a place known as Nomahasha – to some Lomahasha – in southeastern Swaziland.
 Note, Swaziland was an imperial, friendly and neutral country at the time and no hostile forces should have been there.

 Leaving for Malelane one – supposed – dark night from Nomahasha on horseback, von Steinaecker, accompanied by J B Holgate and one pack horse with 50 kg (100 lbs) of dynamite, fuses and detonators, arrived at the Malelane Bridge on Saturday, 16 June 1900.
 The following morning, the two men took an hour to set up the explosives that destroyed the 80 foot high bridge, an adjacent pumping station and cut the telegraph wires.
 That same night, the two men rode back the 140 km (80 miles) to Nomahasha, mission acomplished.